 I’ve spent more than 10 years learning guitar this way, and yes, sometimes I did score goals.
 I did learn a lot of things during those years.
 But in hindsight I know that had I set goals earlier, I would have scored a lot more, a lot sooner.

 Setting goals changes everything.
 If you haven’t yet set any musical goals and a plan on how to achieve them and start doing it now, your guitar playing will skyrocket in a short period of time.

 3. Analyze your strengths and relevant weaknesses

-Your strengths are what makes you shine.
-Whether it’s learning songs quickly, songwriting, guitar technique or musical knowledge, your strengths are what you can do best.
+Your strengths are what make you shine.
+Whether it’s learning songs quickly, songwriting, guitar technique, or musical knowledge, your strengths are what you can do best.

 Many guitar players, focus most of their time on developing their strengths while some focus more on their weaknesses.